 After this, we can try to negotiate a deal with the prosecutor to get your charges downgraded or dismissed.
 For some first-time offenders, this could mean an accelerated rehabilitative disposition (ARD) program, where your charges are dropped if you successfully complete the program.
 Other deals could involve the charges being downgraded to something less serious, such as replacing domestic violence charges with disorderly conduct charges, or the prosecutor agreeing to recommend a lenient sentence to the judge.
 Of course, if you do not wish to take a deal, our skilled trial attorneys at The Law Offices of Lloyd Long are always ready and able to fight for a not guilty verdict in the courtroom.

 If You Believe the Police Have Violated Your Rights by Entering Your Home, Call Our Skilled Philadelphia Criminal Defense Lawyers Today

 If the police knock on your door, the best first thing to do is to politely ask through the door what they want and if they have a warrant.
 If they do not, you are not required to speak with them.
-If they have a warrant, you will be required to comply, but a skilled Philadelphia criminal defense attorney like those at The Law Offices of Lloyd Long can challenge any search that was conducted in an illegal manner.
+If they have a warrant, you will be required to comply, but a skilled Philadelphia disorderly conduct defense lawyer like those at The Law Offices of Lloyd Long can challenge any search that was conducted in an illegal manner.
 If you are arrested, our Delaware County domestic violence attorneys handle a variety of criminal charges and can work to get you out of jail and to get your charges dismissed or otherwise dealt with as quickly as possible.
 For a free consultation, call us today at (215) 302-0171.